kwon37xi/hibernate-customtype-same-value-binding-bug/README.md

 {1: 'T', 2: 'T', 3: FALSE};
 ```

-But male column's type is 'yes_no', so the second parameter must be 'Y' like the following,
+But male column's type is 'yes_no', so the second parameter must be 'Y', we expected that the parameters are like the following,
 ```
 {1: 'T', 2: 'Y', 3: FALSE};
 ```